basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

 each of those directories there will be at most one database file open for writing at any given time.
 The file being written to will grow until it exceeds a size threshold at which time it is closed and a new ﬁle is created for additional writes.
-Once a ﬁle is closed, either purposefully or due to server exit, it is considered immutable and will never be opened for writing again.
+Once a file is closed, either purposefully or due to server exit, it is considered immutable and will never be opened for writing again.